niem94/niem94/README.md

 Working as a software developer at Energinet, I'm part of the Substation Data team in the Innovation department.
 As a member of the Substation Data team my primary focus is on platform engineering and IT/OT convergence.
 The team's vision is to modernize the IT/OT landscape by providing E2E data solutions that enable other teams to scale and innovate their business cases.

 From September 2024 to June 2025 I was lent out to a platform engineering team, to help scope, design, and implement a new shared platform for the organization.
-The platform was designed to be a cloud-native, GitOps-enabled, and self-service platform that would enable other teams to deploy and operate their services in a standardized way.

 - Developing and maintaining K8s infrastructure and platforms.
 - Developing and maintaining GitOps tooling.